data-dot-all/dataall/pages/code.md

 - modules - additional plug-in components that can be configured or disabled

 ### base/ <a name="base"></a>
-The base package is structured as you can see in the diagram.
-In the diagram there is a small definition of each subpackages.
-For `api` and `cdkproxy` we have included some additional details.
+The base package is divided into the listed components.
+We explain `db`, `api` and `cdkproxy` in more detail in each of their subsections.
 ```
 base/
 ├── api/  : gql wrapper package.
 Contants and context definition.